Top 10 Songs of 1990 (Billboard Hot 100 Year-End Countdown)

 Why it hit

 Because it stripped everything down to the nerve.
-“Nothing Compares 2 U” doesn’t overwhelm you with production tricks or giant radio sugar.
+“Nothing Compares 2 U” does not overwhelm you with production tricks or giant radio sugar.
 It wins through emotional exposure.
-Sinéad O’Connor’s performance is so direct it borders on invasive—you’re not just hearing heartbreak, you’re standing too close to it.
+Sinéad O’Connor’s performance is so direct it borders on invasive — you are not just hearing heartbreak, you are standing too close to it.

-That’s what made it so huge in 1990.
+That is what made it so huge in 1990.
 Amid all the polish, gloss, and high-powered mainstream production, this record felt frighteningly human.
 The arrangement gives her voice room to do the damage, and she uses every inch of it.
-The song also had one of the era’s most unforgettable videos, which mattered in the MTV age, but the visual wouldn’t have lingered if the record itself hadn’t hit with that kind of force.
-It was intimate, strange, and impossible to shrug off.
+The video mattered too, but the image would not have lingered if the record itself had not hit with that kind of force.

 Gen X Rewind